GuillaumeMinet/LISAI-resolft/README.md

 This project implements a deep learning framework to enhance RESOLFT (Reversible Saturable Optical Fluorescence Transitions) time-lapse nanoscopy.
 More specifically, we use the parallelized RESOLFT implementation **MoNaLISA** together with both denoising and up-sampling approaches to enable **prolonged imaging**, or a **4-fold speed improvement**, pushing the boundaries of **live-cell nanoscopy**.

-# PACKAGE OVERVIEW
+# Package overview

-More generally, LISAI is a Python package for microscopy image restoration workflows: dataset preprocessing, model training, run tracking, evaluation, and applying trained models to image files.
-The current codebase is centered on YAML-driven command line workflows and the production package under `src/lisai`.
+LISAI is the Python package implementing the full image restoration workflow: dataset preprocessing, model training, run tracking, evaluation, and applying trained models to image files.
+The current codebase is centered on YAML-driven command line workflows and the package under `src/lisai`.

 The main supported tasks are denoising and upsampling, with configuration examples for U-Net, UNet-RCAN, RCAN, and LVAE/HDN-style models.